-This is a guest post by Matthew Russo as part of our Customer Showcase series.
+This is a post by Matthew Russo as part of our Customer Showcase series.
 If you have an interesting story to tell and would like to share your experience with WordPress and Elegant Themes on our blog, please contact us!

 Not Your Typical WordPress Guy

 I have a random background.
 Maybe not random, but unconventional in how I ended up working with WordPress on a near daily basis.

 Today, I help businesses grow through the ideas on my blog at SystemsForGrowth.com (one of the sites recently nominated as a Customer Showcase Finalist for my adaption of the Nimble theme).
 I am also the Creative Director for a digital agency in Columbus, Ohio.

 But I haven’t always worked in the digital world.

 My background is actually in product design.
 I attended school for Industrial Design and was convinced that I was going to be a famous car designer, the kind that sketched up crazy concepts for the movies or created the next Mercedes 300 SL.

 I knew that’s what I was going to do for the rest of my life – until I tried it.
 By the time I graduated, I was totally burnt out by the concept of designing products that people didn’t need and couldn’t afford.

 So I tried my hand at real estate investing.
 It was OK.
 I made some money and helped some people.
 But I knew it wasn’t my true calling.